 We ask that guests refrain from bringing large coolers and picnic lunches into Dickerson Park Zoo.
-We can provide a readmit ticket for you if you would like to enjoy a picnic lunch in the park outside the zoo and return to finish your tour.
+You can use your receipt from that day for readmission so you can enjoy a picnic lunch in the park outside the zoo and return to finish your tour.
 Within the zoo, we offer a variety of food and drink options.

-The Bush Country Café is open for seasonal operations.
-The café serves hot foods (hamburgers, hot dogs, pizza, chicken strips), snack foods (nachos, popcorn, etc.), frozen treats (soft serve ice cream and sno-cones) and soft drinks (fountain and bottled).
-The café offers healthy options – carrots and milk – for our "Junior Zookeeper" kids' meals.
+The Bush Country Café serves hot foods (hamburgers, hot dogs, pizza, chicken strips), snack foods (nachos, popcorn, etc.), frozen treats (soft serve ice cream and sno-cones) and soft drinks (fountain and bottled).
+Some items may not be available during winter months.
+The café offers healthy options – carrots and milk – for our “Junior Zookeeper” kids’ meals.

 Soft drink and water vending machines are located through the park.
 The Outpost in “Tropical Asia” is open for during the peak summer season to provide additional snack and drink service for guests.
 The Safari Trading Company Gift Shop also carries a variety of packaged candy and snacks, ice cream and bottled soft drinks.